catharsisjelly/fake-response/README.md

 This app makes use of the [Slim Framework](https://www.slimframework.com/) to put things together.
 Please check the framework documentation where II have hinted in the documentation below.

-This app also comes with a basic Docker compose file to enable easy further development, testing and deployment
+This app also comes with a basic Docker compose file to enable easy further development, testing and deployment.
+I'm open to suggestions and corrections, feel free to create issues or a PR in Github.

 ## Todo